 NIA arrests one more in connection with Lethpora, CRPF camp attack

-New Delhi, Apr 08: The National Investigation Agency has arrested one more person in connection with the attack on the CRPF camp at Lethpora, Jammu and Kashmir.
+New Delhi, Apr 08: The National Investigation Agency (NIA) has arrested one more person in connection with the attack on the CRPF camp at Lethpora, Jammu and Kashmir.
 An over ground worker of the Jaish-e-Mohammad identified as Syed Hilal Andrabi, aged 35 was arrested by the NIA.

 Mirwaiz set to appear before NIA today